×

 • Severe Obesity

-• Severe or uncontrollable infection like HIV (human immunodeficiency virus)
+• Severe or uncontrollable infection, such as HIV (human immunodeficiency virus)

 • Diagnosed with aggressive cancers such as bile duct cancer, lymphomas, bone cancer, and myeloma type cancer